chrislloyd/brains/README.md

 ## World

-The game board is 640x480.
+The game board is 240x135.
 The coordinate system starts at 0, and (0,0) is in the top left.
+If each tile is 16px (standard icon size) then the game will generate a (consumer) 4k frame.

 The list of available sprites is global and set by Brains (though open to additions).
 The art used for the sprites themselves can be determined by the renderer.